how to rank at the top of google.

 • The set up of your content management system (CMS)

-• How are you using outside resources like Google My Business, Angie's List, Better Business Bureau, etc.
+• Outside resources like Google Business Profile, Angie's List, Better Business Bureau, etc.

-Our team loves working on any SEO challenge, but we struggle with the fact that there’s no one right answer to any problem.
-Unlike math where there’s a single right answer - you’ve done it, you know you’re done and you can put it away and move on - SEO is ever evolving and there are so many things you can do to get to a similar, same or better outcome.
+Our team loves working on any challenge to truly help you understand search engine optimization, but we struggle with the fact that there’s no one right answer to any problem.
+Unlike math where there’s a single right answer - you’ve done it, you know you’re done and you can put it away and move on - SEO is ever evolving.
+You can do so many things to get to a similar, same or better outcome.

-When our team sees success, one of the things we like to discuss is how did we get the result and is this replicateable.
-Sometimes a different content management system is not as replicateable for the same solution.
-We can go in so many different directions with everything we try from an SEO perspective that it can be really difficult, and there are a lot of grey areas in SEO.
+When our team sees success, one of the things we like to discuss is how did we get the result and is this replicable?
+Sometimes a different content management system is not as replicable for the same solution.
+We can go in so many different directions with everything we try from an SEO perspective, and there are a lot of gray areas.
 Every person’s approach and every website is so unique that it’s hard to understand why you got the outcome you did anytime you try something.

 why is seo so hard quote.

-There’s definitely something you can do within 10 hours, but 10 hours is not going to lead to long-term success.
-If you want long-term success with SEO, you need to continue to evolve and continue to work on it.
+There’s definitely something you can do within 10 hours, but part of understanding seo is that 10 hours is not going to lead to long-term success.
+If you want long-term success with SEO, you need to continue to evolve.
 At the end of the day, SEO is not a set-it and forget-it tactic.
 It’s not something you can do once and check it off and be ready to go.
-It’s something you have to continually work at and improve on because that algorithm that we talked about is changing every couple weeks, every month even.
+It’s something you have to continually work at and improve on because that algorithm that we talked about is changing every month, every couple of weeks even.
 Google is making updates, therefore your website needs to update and you need to shift your content and your practices with it.

 • What’s going to help them have a clear path to the page they need?